 Notes on the Geography of China: Dujiangyan

-One of the grand theories of history links the rise of civilization to the development of major irrigation works.
+One of the grand theories of history links the rise of civilization to the social organization required for the development of major irrigation works.
 Here's a case in point: the Dujiang Diversion, from the same second century B.C.
-Chinese Dynasty--the Ch'in--that built a unified China.
+Chinese dynasty--the Ch'in--that built a unified China.

 Here is the way the historian Xima Qian (Ssuma Chhien) described Dujiangyan shortly after its construction: "[Li] Ping, the governor, cut through...
 'Separated Hill'... and abolished the ravages of the Mo River, excavating the two great canals in the...
 Chheng-tu."
 He means that Li Ping cut through a hill flanking the Min River and diverted a large part of the river into a new canal that irrigated the Chengtu Plain.